At the bottom of this blog post, you will find your free software evaluation checklist.

 Once you decide what you want to evaluate, you should then decide how important each criterion is in making the final decision.
 You want each member of your estimating team or your evaluation committee to rank each one individually, but you also want to have weighted scores based on the importance of the feature or requirement.

-If this sounds complicated, don’t worry.
+If this sounds complicated, don't worry.
 We are here to help make it as easy and straightforward as we can for your team.
 Ready to get started?
-Download your free software evaluation checklist today!
+Fill out the form below to download your free software evaluation checklist today!